SV

 Correct Answer: D. Silver

-Silver nanoparticles release ions that kill bacteria by disrupting their cell membranes.
-They are used in wound dressings, water filters, and household appliances like refrigerators.
-This application helps in preventing infections and maintaining hygiene.
+• **Silver** = Silver nanoparticles release ions that kill bacteria by disrupting their cell membranes. • **Key significance** — They are used in wound dressings, water filters, and household appliances like refrigerators. • 💡 Wrong-option analysis: A: Alumina is a different concept; B: Silica is a different concept; C: Titania is a different concept.

 5